llad/export-for-trello/README.md

 **Excel formatting**: after opening the excel you will have to adjust columns widths and formatting.
 I normally align cells on top and wrap text to have a readable format - see the samples in xlsx.

----
+## How to install

-### How to install
+Get it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).

-This fork is not on the Chrome Web Store, but you can manually install it by following these steps:
+If you want to install from source, just follow these steps:

 1. Download the repository as a zip file
 2. Extract zip